EXPLAINER: How will Australian visa ruling impact Djokovic?

 Deputy Prime Minister Barnaby Joyce was equally blunt.

-“The vast majority of Australians … didn’t like the idea that another individual, whether they’re a tennis player or … the king of Spain or the Queen of England, can come up here and have a different set of rules to what everybody else has to deal with,” he said.
+“The vast majority of Australians … didn’t like the idea that another individual, whether they’re a tennis player or … the king of Spain or the queen of England, can come up here and have a different set of rules to what everybody else has to deal with,” he said.

 Djokovic “is still a child of God like the rest of us, isn’t he?
 So he has to abide by the laws.”